-My doctor advised aquatic therapy for my recovery, so I began a daily workout in my backyard pool using lightweight pool noodles and foam dumbbells.
-The foam was far from satisfactory — I wanted to lift actual weights in the swimming pool.
+My doctor advised aquatic therapy for recovery, and I began a daily workout in my backyard pool using noodles and foam dumbbells.
+My recovery was coming along, but the foam lacked physical weight — I wanted to build strength using actual weights in the swimming pool.

 My lightbulb moment...

 To make the weights lighter, I removed some water and added air.
 This caused the jugs to "float" near the surface, but mostly underwater.
 As a jug floated by one day, I punched it and discovered that the floating jug was flexible, and I could punch and kick it without injury.

 Then by adding a small counterweight, the jug float could float underwater in neutrally buoyant.

 I continued tinkering and eventually designed a working prototype made from stuff at the hardware store.
 I filed for a utility patent and now have been issued three patents on the device.

 AquaBLAST officially launched in July 2020 and launched on Amazon in August 2020.
 AquaBLAST has been recognized by the Aquatic Exercise Association, Aquatic Therapy and Rehab Institute as well as numerous experts in the field of aquatic fitness and therapy as an innovative product.